infor-design/enterprise-wc/src/components/ids-radio/README.md

 <ids-radio value="opt1" label="Option one"></ids-radio>
 ```

-The IDS Radio Group component is a WebComponent.
-Instead of using classes to define a radio, it is now via the web component structure.
+The same rules apply to Radio Groups, which are also now standalone web components:

 ```html
 <!-- 4.x radio group example -->